Everything You Don’t Resolve in Life Comes Back to You

 It’s no good to cover our eyes and pretend nothing is happening.
 The circumstances that most affect us are those that we must resolve.

-Everything you don’t resolve in life returns multiplied
+Everything you don’t resolve in life returns multiplied in strength

 Let’s look at some examples: